AlexGeControl/Approximate-Algorithms/README.md

 # Approximate-Algorithms
-Approximate Algorithms Offered by ENS from Coursera
+Approximate Algorithms Offered by ENS from Coursera.
+This repo is used for assignment submission.